EXCLUSIVE-U.S. anti-money laundering authority faces hiring probe - sources

 OPM did not return calls and emails seeking comment.

-The temporary hiring freeze at FinCEN, the rescinding of job offers, and further investigations into its practices could deal at least a short-term setback to its push to aggressively crack down on money laundering.
+The hiring freeze at FinCEN and further investigations into its practices could deal at least a short-term setback to its push to aggressively crack down on money laundering.

 ACAMS moneylaundering.com, a compliance trade publication, previously reported that FinCEN was under scrutiny and that Treasury officials were considering suspending its hiring authority.
 However, the actual hiring freeze, the rescinded job offers, the investigations, and why OPM intervened have not been previously reported.